Advising at Alderson Broaddus

 - Your academic advisor will be a professor of the subject you are majoring in, and will help you make decisions about which classes to take and answer any questions you may have about your classes or profession.
 If you are having trouble in a class, you should speak to your academic advisor and ask for advice.

-- The International Student Coordinator, Jill Nussel, will help you settle in to the culture of West Virginia and FSU.
-She will guide you through the customs, responsibilities, and privileges of being a student.
+- The International Student Coordinator will help you settle in to the culture of West Virginia and AB.
+The International Student Coordinator will guide you through the customs, responsibilities, and privileges of being a student.

 Traveling Outside the U.S.